Wait, Sare Liz has stuff on YouTube? What? Whatwhat?

 But the ads on YouTube are annoying.

 Yes, I know.
 There are two reasons for having the videos on YouTube, despite the ads.
-The first is that YouTube is a larger platform, and thus the videos are more widely available to people looking for something like them, beyond just my own circle of influence, who will eventually all know I’m rebooting my YouTube channel, because I’ll be telling them repeatedly.
+The first is that YouTube is a larger platform than other ad-less ones I could use, and thus the videos are more widely available to people looking for something like them, beyond just my own circle of influence, who will eventually all know I’m rebooting my YouTube channel, because I’ll be telling them repeatedly.